Tidal disruptions of close white dwarf binaries by intermediate mass black holes: Results

 Finally, we observe that the peak fallback rates, $\dot{M}_{\rm peak}$, and its time of arrival (at time $t_{\rm peak}$) remain relatively same across different phases in the IP binary, while they show greater variability in the IR binary over the phases presented.
 Moreover, these obtained values of $\dot{M}_{\rm peak}$ are higher compared to those in cases of TDEs involving solitary WDs of similar mass by an IMBH.

-\subsection{Gravitational wave emissions}
+\subsection{\textsc{Gravitational wave emissions}}

 We computed the GW emission using the quadrupole approximation, following the method outlined in \cite{1993ApJ...416..719C}.
-Figure \ref{gw_IRNIR} illustrates the GW polarization amplitudes, $h_+(t)$ and $h_\times(t)$, as well as the total amplitude, $|h(t)| = \sqrt{|h_+(t)|^2 + |h_\times(t)|^2}$ for the binary system, were evaluated over time for different configurations.
-The GW amplitudes for WD binaries are higher than those produced in the single-star disruption scenario.
+Figure \ref{gw_IRNIR} illustrates the GW polarization amplitudes, $h_+(t)$ and $h_\times(t)$, as well as the total amplitude, $|h(t)| = \sqrt{|h_+(t)|^2 + |h_\times(t)|^2}$ for the binary system, were evaluated over time for different configurations. \tb{The polarizations $h_+(t)$ and $h_\times(t)$ are computed for an observer located at a distant point perpendicular to the orbital plane of the event, i.e., along the $\hat{\mathbf{z}}$ direction, while the pericentre of the binary centre of mass orbit is aligned along $\hat{\mathbf{y}}$.
+Accordingly, we rotate the reference frame of the system and evaluate the GW amplitudes in the transformed frame following the conventions described in \citet{Maggiore}.
+For estimating them, we adopt a representative source-observer distance of $d \approx 20,\mathrm{Mpc}$ \citep{Toscani}, which is commonly used when discussing detectability or event rates.} The GW amplitudes for WD binaries are higher than those produced in the single-star disruption scenario.

 In the IP configuration (see Left Panel of Figure \ref{gw_IRNIR}), both $\phi_0 = 0^{\circ}$ and $\phi_0 = 45^{\circ}$ cases yield comparable GW amplitudes.
 This is because, in each case, one WD undergoes partial disruption while the other experiences a stronger disruption, leading to similar overall GW emission.
 However, $\phi_0 = 0^{\circ}$ produces a slightly higher amplitude.
 A similar trend is observed for $\phi_0 = 90^{\circ}$ and $\phi_0 = 135^{\circ}$, with $\phi_0 = 90^{\circ}$ again resulting in a marginally stronger signal.
 Overall, the percentage difference between the maximum(at the offset phase $\phi_0 = 13^{\circ}$ where both WD merge at pericentre) and minimum GW amplitudes among these cases is approximately $14.5\%$.
 The IR configuration (see right panel of Figure~\ref{gw_IRNIR}) exhibits behavior that is notably different from that of the IP configuration.
 Here, both WDs experience nearly uniform disruption for the various initial phases, leading to GW amplitudes that differ only marginally from each other.
 There is an approximate $4.6\%$ difference between the maximum and minimum amplitudes.